publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s415.md

 [Pub.
 L. 91–172, title X, § 1002(e)][/us/pl/91/172/s1002/e], Dec.
 30, 1969, [83 Stat.
 740][/us/stat/83/740], provided that:

-> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403]\] shall apply with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] for months after December 1969 and with respect to lump-sum death payments under such title in the case of deaths occurring after December 1969.”
+> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403]\] shall apply with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1969 and with respect to lump-sum death payments under such title in the case of deaths occurring after December 1969.”

  __Effective Date of 1968 Amendment__

 [Pub.
 L. 90–248, title I, § 101(e)][/us/pl/90/248/s101/e], Jan.
 2, 1968, [81 Stat.
 827][/us/stat/81/827], provided that:

-> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403]\] shall apply with respect to monthly benefits under title II of the Social Security Act \[this subchapter\] for months after January 1968 and with respect to lump-sum death payments under such title in the case of deaths occurring after January 1968.”
+> “The amendments made by this section \[amending this section and [section 403 of this title][/us/usc/t42/s403]\] shall apply with respect to monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after January 1968 and with respect to lump-sum death payments under such title in the case of deaths occurring after January 1968.”

     Amendment by [section 108(a)(4) of Pub.
 L. 90–248][/us/pl/90/248/s108/a/4] applicable only with respect to calendar years after 1967, see [section 108(c) of Pub.
 L. 90–248][/us/pl/90/248/s108/c], set out as a note under [section 409 of this title][/us/usc/t42/s409].